-A reserved occupation was an occupation considered important enough to the country for those working in it to be exempt from military service.
+A reserved occupation is an occupation considered important enough to the smooth running of the country for those working in it to be exempt from military service.
 This page describes the types of occupations considered as reserved in WW2, the types of men involved and the claims for reserved occupation status rather than conscription into the military.

 The list of what counted as reserved occupations in the UK in the Second World War covered a vast range of jobs and was continually updated as the needs of the country changed.

 Some occupations, although essential, were excluded from the list because the men in them were needed to serve in the forces and women were deemed able to work in their places.
 Examples included land girls, bus conductors and factory workers, but there were more.

 Mining is an interesting example as coal was an essential commodity.
 Young miners were so eager to get out of the mines that they actually volunteered for the forces early on in the war.
 Then there was such a shortage that a proportion of newly conscripted young men were required to serve in the mines instead of the forces.
 They were known as Bevin Boys.